 What Is Referrer Spam?

-Referrer Spam is basically fake traffic being referred to your website by one or several spam sites.
+Referrer Spam is basically fake traffic hitting your website by one or several spam sites.
 These spam sites take advantage of a vulnerability in Google’s new Measurement Protocol and allow direct hits on the Google Analytics tracking servers, thus avoiding an actual visit to your website.
 This underhanded tactic is designed to get you to either type in the spam domain or do a Google search for the domain, which helps them rank their sites higher in the search engines.

 Unfortunately, ignoring the issue is only going to make the problem worse.
 Imagine thinking you’re getting 5,000 hits a month to your site, only to find out that 3,750 (75%) of those hits weren’t real.
 It may seem far-fetched, but I’ve cleaned up the referrer spam on some of my client’s Analytics, and that spam accounted for 50 – 75% of their traffic numbers.
 With bogus numbers like that, you’re not going to be able to figure out how to make site adjustments to improve conversions on your traffic.
 You don’t want that, so its best to get this handled right away.

-Worst of all, there are new spam referral sites popping up all the time, which increases the likelihood of even more false traffic data.
+Worst of all, there is new spam referral sites popping up all the time, which increases the likelihood of even more false traffic data.
 This can be fixed, but up until I found my solution, it required either a lot of manual work (which means spending time trying to figure out Google Analytics) or, paying an expert to come in and fix it for you.
 This means an ongoing expense as new spam sites could target your data and you’ll have to pay to keep the data clean.

 How I Stumbled On This Tool